jrspruitt/FriendlyARM_Python_GPIO/README.md

 * GPIO 1kHz seems about the max toggle speed on 400 MHz s3c2451.
 * GPIO reaction time fluctuates due to Linux scheduling.
-* PWM period is about 4 seconds to 31ns
+* PWM period is about 0.015 seconds to 30 nanoseconds
+    * Kernel can be patched for other value ranges.

 ##Install##
 You can use the package directly in your project or,